Skip to Main Content

 Award amount: $1,000

 The Consortium Library Award recognizes and honors an undergraduate research paper or project that demonstrates significant use of the Library's collections or services.
 You can apply for this award for a project that you completed within the current or prior three semesters relative to the application due date.
-For the April 2023 deadline this means projects completed in spring 2022, summer 2022, fall 2022, or spring 2023, so long as current semester projects can be submitted in full by the deadline.
+For the May 8, 2024 deadline this means projects completed in spring 2023, summer 2023, fall 2023, or spring 2024, so long as current semester projects can be submitted in full by the deadline.
 This award is funded by the UAA/APU Consortium Library.

 If you can answer "yes" to the following questions, you can apply for this award: